 While Free People has made some progress when it comes to reducing its impact on the planet, there is still room for improvement, which is why its environmental rating is “Not Good Enough”.

 Free People’s parent company URBN has taken some steps to lower its carbon output across its portfolio.
 These include the promotion of reusable shopping bags, using energy efficient LED lighting in stores, improving fuel efficiency in transport, and renewable energy being installed in part of the brand’s direct operations.
 Free People also uses some lower-impact materials, including recycled materials.

 However, we found no evidence the brand reduces carbon and other greenhouse gas emissions in its supply chain.
 There is also no evidence it’s taking adequate steps to address hazardous chemicals in production, or that it manages water usage and wastewater.

-Whilst the brand has the potential to incorporate more eco-friendly materials, its reliance on a fast fashion model ultimately renders it unsustainable.
-By following fleeting trends and producing huge amounts of resource-intensive clothes, it’s hard to see how Free People can become more eco-friendly without embracing a different business model.
+Whilst the brand has the potential to incorporate more lower-impact materials, its reliance on a fast fashion model ultimately renders it unsustainable.
+By following fleeting trends and producing huge amounts of resource-intensive clothes, it’s hard to see how Free People can become more environmentally-responsible without embracing a different business model.

 We also rated Free People’s impact on people “Not Good Enough”.
 To start with, none of Free People’s supply chain is certified by labour standards which ensure worker health and safety, living wages, or other labour rights.
 The brand received a score of 11-20% in the Fashion Transparency Index, which shows it should be more transparent about its practices.